CAARN-Related

 Delphi Report CAARN used a Delphi research method to identify key elements to CAARN as a network.

-Intellectual Properties Table This copyright table should be completed from the start of the project to track contributions and funding to the project.
+IP Table This copyright table should be completed from the start of the project to track contributions and funding to the project.
 This will help make the IP Process go smoothly.

 IP Process Overview An overview of the intellectual properties process to identify who owns intellectual properties on the project.
 Although this process does not take place until just before dissemination, it is important to keep in mind through the duration of the project.